renpy/renpy/sphinx/source/testcases.rst

 call statement
 --------------

 .. reminder that there is no return statement in testcases

+.. to jump to a renpy label, use the run clause:: run Jump("label_name")

 clause statement
 ----------------